 3. Payment Currency

-The Fares, Taxes and Administration Fees are payable in the currency of the country where the Ticket was purchased.
+The Fares, Service Fees, Taxes and Penalties are payable in the currency of the country where the Ticket was purchased.
 Moreover, the Carrier may, at its discretion, accept payments in another currency.

 Article V - Reservations